jllow91/pinteresting/README.md

 Check out my Facebook page by clicking [*HERE!*](http://www.facebook.com/jionglinlow)

 or...
-You can check out this website I have created ny click [HERE!](http://luvcreno.wix.com/home)
+You can check out this website I have created by clicking [*HERE!*](http://luvcreno.wix.com/home)